oortlieb/voodoo-api/README.md

 Expects eight parameters: the bounding box x, y, and z lengths, surface area, volume, material id, units, and desired quantity.

 Returns a single number, the cost of the quoted model in the given number of units.
+See /model/quote for a description of available the options.

     # Parameters
     {